-- Level 2: inputs other than quotes prices included within Level 1 that are observable either directly (i.e., as prices) or indirectly (i.e., derived from prices).
+- Level 1: quoted market price (unadjusted) in an active market for an identical instrument. - Level 2: inputs other than quotes prices included within Level 1 that are observable either directly (i.e., as prices) or indirectly (i.e., derived from prices).
 This category includes instruments valued using: quoted market prices in active markets for similar instruments; quoted prices for similar instruments in markets that are considered less than active; or other valuation techniques where all significant inputs are directly or indirectly observable from market data. - Level 3: inputs that are unobservable.
 This category includes all instruments where the valuation technique includes inputs not based on observable data and the unobservable inputs have a significant effect on the instrument's valuation.
 This category includes instruments that are valued based on quoted prices for similar instruments where significant unobservable adjustments or assumptions are required to reflect differences between the instruments.

-The table below analyses financial instruments measured at fair value at December 31, 2021 and 2020, by the level in the fair value hierarchy into which the fair value measurement is categorized.
+The table below analyses financial instruments measured at fair value at December 31, 2022 and 2021, by the level in the fair value hierarchy into which the fair value measurement is categorized.
 The amounts are based on the values recognized in the consolidated statement of financial position:

-December 31, 2021 December 31, 2020 Investment securities at level 2 53,260 33,997 Investment securities at level 3 8,992 18,869 62,252 52,866
+December 31, 2022 December 31, 2021

+Investment securities at level 2 Investment securities at level 3 55,962 17,716 53,260 8,992

+73,678 62,252